LRT in

 Photo by page author

-Looking north on bridge as a southbound train passes
+Heading north on bridge as a southbound train passes.

 At the south end of the 450 metre straight section of the bridge, almost directly above the south bank of the river, the LRT bridge curves to a more southwest alignment for about another 250 metres where it enters a tunnel portal on the south side of the valley.